vdo89/gpt_IAM/README.md

 ansible-playbook -i ansible/inventory.yml ansible/site.yml --check --diff
 ```

-If you prefer policy checks, add `policy/` with Conftest Rego rules and run `conftest test intent/`.
+If you prefer policy checks, populate `policy/` with Conftest Rego rules (an example is included) and run `conftest test intent/`.